My Word For 2025: Turbidity

 4. What would lead you to distrust someone?

 Care is the most critical trust assessment.
-“People don’t care how much you know until they know how much you care.”—Theodore Roosevelt Care requires vulnerability, Care about the values, concerns, hopes, and dreams of others, care to understand before being understood and care about the growth and development of others.
+“People don’t care how much you know until they know how much you care.”—Theodore Roosevelt.
+Care requires vulnerability, Care about the values, concerns, hopes, and dreams, care to understand before being understood, and care about the growth and development of others.

 Sincerity is the second trust assessment.
 It begins with knowing your core values and principles.
 Do you walk your talk?
 Do you hold yourself accountable to them?
 Sincerity requires consistency.
 It also seeks feedback from others on how they are experiencing you.